-(2) Rate tier 1 vehicles making payment via I-PASS are tolled at the discounted rate, and the non-discounted rate applies to cash forms of payment.
+(1) Rate Tier 1 vehicles making payment via I-PASS or E-Zpass are tolled at the discounted rate, and the non-discounted rate applies to other forms of payment.

-(3) Commercial vehicles (Rate Tiers 2 - 4) are tolled at a discounted rate during the overnight period of 10p.m. - 6a.m. whether paying by I-PASS or cash (the "Overnight Discount Rate").
-Prior to January 1, 2009, commercial vehicles paying by I-Pass were tolled at the discounted rate for certain off-peak time periods (the "Off-Peak Discount Rate").
-This I-PASS Off-Peak Discount Rate expired on 12/31/2008.
-The Overnight Discount Rate continues.
+(2) Commercial vehicles (Rate Tiers 2-4) are tolled at a discounted rate during the overnight period of 10 p.m. - 6 a.m. whether paying by I-PASS or other payment forms (the "Overnight Discount Rate").
+Additionally, only on IL-390, commercial vehicles paying with I-Pass or E-ZPass are tolled at a discounted rate compared to other forms of payment.